taskiq-python/taskiq/docs/guide/testing-taskiq.md

 With this setup all `await function.kiq()` calls will behave similarly to `await function()`, but with dependency injection and all taskiq-related functionality.
+For async task functions, successful inline execution remains in the caller's asyncio task and context.
+Sync task functions still run in the broker's thread pool with a copy of the current `ContextVars`.
 The normal middleware boundary is preserved in both execution modes: all `post_send` hooks finish before `pre_execute` and the task body begin.
 With `await_inplace=True`, the `kiq()` call also returns only after inline